How to Update Email Signatures in Outlook for Windows 11

 Why use an email signature?

-An email signature is a block of text at the bottom of your emails.
-It shows your name, job title, and contact info.
-It helps you look professional.
-It also builds your personal brand.
+Think of an email signature as a block of text at the bottom of your emails.
+It displays your name, job title, and contact information, helping you look professional and build your personal brand.

 What happens when you are done?